Mano811/Mano811/README.md

 # Manobalaji's GitHub Profile

 Welcome to my GitHub profile!
-I'm Manobalaji, a passionate **Sr. SRE/DevOps Engineer** with a strong focus on cloud-native technologies, automation, and continuous improvement.
+I'm Manobalaji, a passionate **Sr. SRE/DevOps Engineer** with around **9 years of experience** in cloud-native technologies, automation, and continuous improvement.
 My journey in technology has been driven by a desire to build scalable and resilient infrastructures while ensuring seamless application delivery.

 ## 🚀 About Me